sarasocial/sarasocial.github.io/README.md

 ### setup

+if you want to run this site on your local machine and play around with it, do:

 ```
 git clone https://github.com/sarasocial/sarasocial.github.io sara-website
 cd sara-website
 npm init -y && npm pkg set type="module"
 npm i @11ty/eleventy sass npm-run-all --save-dev
 ```

+if you want to build off of it and put it on github pages, first see license below fork the repo and

 ### usage